 In 2021, Leeds, UT had a population of 760 people with a median age of 59 and a median household income of $72,434.
 Between 2020 and 2021 the population of Leeds, UT grew from 652 to 760, a 16.6% increase and its median household income grew from $47,066 to $72,434, a 53.9% increase.

 The 5 largest ethnic groups in Leeds, UT are White (Non-Hispanic) (92.5%), White (Hispanic) (3.42%), Two+ (Non-Hispanic) (2.37%), American Indian & Alaska Native (Non-Hispanic) (1.18%), and Other (Hispanic) (0.526%).

 None of the households in Leeds, UT reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2020, the median property value in Leeds, UT was $392,600, and the homeownership rate was 85.3%.
-Most people in Leeds, UT drove alone to work, and the average commute time was 23.6 minutes.
+Most people in Leeds, UT drove alone to work, and the average commute time was 26.4 minutes.
 The average car ownership in Leeds, UT was 3 cars per household.